10 Day Road Trip

 Legend has it that Kalpa was the winter home of Lord Shiva.
 If it’s true, he couldn’t have found a more remarkable abode for himself, with enthrallingly majestic views of the Kinner-Kailash and Jorkandan peaks looming right above the village.

 On the fourth day of this Spiti Valley tour, from Kalpa, we continue driving on the famous Hindustan – Tibet Highway or the NH 22 – This stretch is famously known as one of “most treacherous roads of the world” by the lonely planet in a visual spectacle.
 Don’t let that little piece of information deter you because your local drivers are highly skilled and experienced while driving on these roads.
 As you begin embracing the jaw-dropping views watch the mountains change their colours from the lush greens of the Kinnaur valley to the many hues of brown.

 After a quick refueling stop at Puh, we proceed to Nako – the last hamlet of Kinnaur, before we enter the gates of Spiti Valley.
-After lunch in Nako, we drive through Sumdo, the first village of Spiti Valley on this road, to Tabo, which would be our first stop in the glorious, mystical Spiti Valley.
+After lunch in Nako, we drive through Sumdo, the first village of Spiti Valley on this road, to Tabo, and to the heart of Spiti, Kaza which would be our first stop in the glorious, mystical Spiti Valley.

 Overnight at a hotel in Tabo.

-On the sixth day of this Spiti Valley tour, we drive towards the beautiful Pin Valley.
+On the fifth day of this Spiti Valley tour, we drive towards the beautiful Pin Valley.

 Imagine a national park with an abundance of animals and birds, with some rare plant varieties, a river that gushes when it isn’t frozen and trekking opportunities for the adventure-seekers.
 The Pin Valley promises all this and more.